 About Michael Johnson

-I was serving as Director of Public Policy for Blue Shield of California and had discovered a scheme by the organization to evade its obligations as a nonprofit and privatize billions of dollars in community assets.
+While serving as Director of Public Policy for Blue Shield of California I discovered a scheme by the organization to evade its obligations as a nonprofit and privatize billions of dollars in community assets.

 I protested internally, even taking my objections to the CEO, but he dismissed them.
-So in March of 2015, after 12 years with Blue Shield, I resigned and began exposing the privatization plan and other ways the insurer cheats the public and policyholders.
+So in 2015, after 12 years with Blue Shield, I resigned and began exposing the privatization plan and other ways the insurer wrongs the public and policyholders.

 Some highlights of my whistleblowing so far:

-- Tipping off the Los Angeles Times to information that led the paper to discover the revocation of Blue Shield’s tax exemption, which until then had been kept under wraps by Blue Shield and state tax authorities.
+Tipping off the Los Angeles Times to information that led the paper to discover the revocation of Blue Shield’s tax exemption, which until then had been kept under wraps.